introduction | research | team | publications | software | lab news, etc. | contact

-LOH-Germline Inference Calculator (LOHGIC) determines mutational status of variants identified in deep-sequencing assays.
-It also predicts loss of heterozygosity (LOH) and provides additional information on the number of mutated alleles in tumor cells based on specimen’s purity and a variant’s allele frequency, sequencing depth, and ploidy.
+LOH-Germline Inference Calculator (LOHGIC) infers mutational status of variants identified in deep-sequencing assays.
+It predicts loss of heterozygosity (LOH) and provides additional information on the number of mutated alleles in tumor cells based on specimen’s purity and a variant’s allele frequency, sequencing depth, and ploidy.

 Mutation Error Rare Identification Toolkit (MERIT) is a comprehensive pipeline designed for in-depth quantification of erroneous substitutions and small indels in high-throughput sequencing data, specifically, for ultra-deep applications.

 MERIT considers the genomic context of the errors, including the